This post may contain affiliate links.

 I know a lot of you enjoy the pork recipes I share including this post on How to Make Pork Tenderloin, Pork Souvlaki with Tzatziki and these Grilled Hawaiian Pork Chops.

 I love today’s recipe because it cooks while you go about your day and when it is done you have a large amount of pork to feed your family.
-I often will freeze half of the pulled pork for later.

-- You can slice the roast or you can use two forks to shred the pork and return it to the crockpot.
+- Shred Pork: You can slice the roast or you can use two forks to shred the pork and return it to the crockpot.
 Mix well with the juices.
 Serve it with the carrots and onions and BBQ.
 You can also serve the shredded pork with buns and the BBQ sauce.

 When cooking pork you want to see that blush of pink inside the pork or reach an internal temperature of 145 degrees F.

 I know a lot of people still think that pork should be cooked until all of the pink is gone, but the FDA recommends a blush of pink as safe.
-If you overcook your pork it will be dried out and not as flavorful.

 When it comes to pork or beef it helps develop the flavor of the meat when you sear it first in a large skillet until all sides are browned before putting it in the crockpot.
-It is not something you have to do but I do think it really helps bring out the spices and flavor in the meat.

 If you slice the roast you can serve it with a few side dishes or you can shred it and use

-- RICE BOWLS: Add this pork, either sliced or pulled, to rice bowls with your favorite toppings.
+- Rice Bowls: Add this pork, either sliced or pulled, to rice bowls with your favorite toppings.
 One of my favorite combinations is black beans, pico de gallo, shredded cheese and avocado along with the pulled pork.

-- MEXICAN FOOD: I love adding pork to Mexican dishes.
+- Mexican Food: I love adding pork to Mexican dishes.
 I like to use it as a filling to your favorite taco, quesadillas or in place of chicken in these cheesy chicken enchiladas.

-- SOUPS: If you have leftover pork consider adding it to soups, like this Instant Pot Pork Chili Verde or this Slow Cooker Pork Pozole.
+- Soups: If you have leftover pork consider adding it to soups, like this Instant Pot Pork Chili Verde or this Slow Cooker Pork Pozole.

 Slow Cooker Pork Shoulder Roast Recipe